YottaDB/YDBDoc/ProgGuide/commands.rst

 LVNULLSUBS allows local arrays to have empty string subscripts.

-At process startup, YottaDB/GT.M initializes [NEVER][NO]LVNULLSUBS from $gtm_lvnullsubs.
+At process startup, YottaDB initializes [NEVER][NO]LVNULLSUBS from $gtm_lvnullsubs.
 Set the environment variable $gtm_lvnullsubsv to:

 * 0 - equivalent to VIEW "NOLVNULLSUBS"
 * 1 (the default) - equivalent to VIEW "LVNULLSUBS" or
 * 2 - equivalent to VIEW "NEVERLVNULLSUBS".

 .. note::
    Remember that for global variables, empty string subscript checking is controlled by a database region characteristic.
-YottaDB/FIS recommends using LVNULLSUBS, NOLVNULLSUBS, or NEVERLVNULLSUBS for local variables and NULLSUBS options ALWAYS or NEVER for global variables.
+YottaDB recommends using LVNULLSUBS, NOLVNULLSUBS, or NEVERLVNULLSUBS for local variables and NULLSUBS options ALWAYS or NEVER for global variables.

 **"NOISOLATION":<expr>**